hanpari/sovereign/source/02/052_drama.md

 "I guess I should confess to you now?"
 Gromov asked in a hoarse voice.
 In such a precious dream, he wanted to enjoy himself.
 "After all," he ridiculed himself, "men usually buy sports cars to fulfill their teenage wishes.
 Marrying a demon woman is a rare occurrence everywhere."

 Falling on his right knee, Gromov proclaimed solemnly: "Would you marry me, Samara the Demoness?
 For inexplicable reasons, you seem to be my femme fatale.
-By the way, do you prefer roses or fresh blood of mortals?"
+Do you prefer roses or fresh blood of mortals?"

 Even though the confession was far from ideal, especially lacking in the romance department, Samara did not mind it, her piercing eyes burning with green flames.